ethersphere/bee-docs/docs/introduction.md

 ## Reporting a bug
 If your Bee isn't working, get in touch with the [#bee-support channel on Discord](https://discord.gg/wdghaQsGq5) or [let us know on GitHub!](https://github.com/ethersphere/bee/issues) 🐝

-Thanks for beeing here, we wish you Love and Bees from the Swarm Team x
+Thanks for beeing here, Love and Bees from the Swarm Team x